oskariorg/oskari-documentation/7 Developing instructions/00110-DevelopmentGuidelines.md

 - See [GitHub's guide on how to write the perfect pull request](https://github.com/blog/1943-how-to-write-the-perfect-pull-request)
 - Be very careful when making changes to existing sources (maven modules or frontend bundles) since it's easy to break another part of an app calling the changed function.
 - Create separate pull request for changes to existing source with documentation what the change enables you to do.
-- Entirely new features/functionalities should be created as new maven modules on oskari-server and bundles on frontend.
+- Entirely new features/functionalities should be created as new _Maven modules_ on `oskari-server` and _bundles_ on `oskari-frontend`.
 Oskari-server uses layered naming for modules:
     - service-[functionality] as a library for the generic functionality
     - service-[functionality]-[plugin name] as a plugin part to service-[functionality] with non-generic functionality
     - control-[functionality] as a wrapper for action routes/http-layer where you parse params and format a JSON response for the result of the operation.